A Guide to Interpreting Early Grades

-Midterm grades mark the halfway point of the semester.
+Early grades post anytime from week 5-8.
 This is a good time to review your goals, intentions, and progress so far this semester.

 Check Your Grades.
-Midterm grades give you an idea of what your academic assessment is as reflected by the first hour exam, quizzes, homework, labs, and/or attendance.
+Early grades give you an idea of what your academic assessment is as reflected by the first hour exam, quizzes, homework, labs, and/or attendance.
 Check your grades at https://registrar.illinois.edu/check-your-grades.

 Measure & Evaluate.
-Midterm grades are a routine verification of one’s assessment in a class.
+Early grades are a routine verification of one’s assessment in a class.
 A conversation with your TA or professor will help clarify any discrepancies.

 Align your resources.
 How do you use tutoring and academic support available?
 Is your lifestyle support your learning demands (i.e., are you eating and sleeping well, are you over-committed, etc)?